raspberrypilearning/rainbow-message/en/step_2.md

 Open the [rainbow message starter project](https://trinket.io/html/bcf1978d5a){:target="_blank"}.

+--- collapse ---
+---
+title: Copying a starter project to run on your Raspberry Pi
+---

+Open the [starter project](https://trinket.io/html/388a90e4b6){:target="_blank"} as normal.

+Click into the Trinket script editor and press `Ctrl + A` on the keyboard to select all the text.

+Press `Ctrl + C` to copy your selection.

+Open a new window in Thonny on your Raspberry Pi.

+Press `Ctrl + V` to paste your selection into the new Thonny window.

+Save your work in Thonny by pressing `Ctrl + S` and entering a file name.

+--- /collapse ---

 --- /task ---

 The SenseHAT uses the Python programming language and a **library** of code that needs to be imported into your program.